jeanc18rlos/dental-vip-cms/src/pages/en/specialties/general-dentistry.md

     - question: How are they cured or eliminated?
       answer: "<p>It depends on the development, extension and depth of them.
-If it is incipient or moderate, all infected tissue is removed and the cavity is sealed with a special material, usually based on dental composite resins.
+If it is incipient or moderate, all infected tissue is removed and the cavity is sealed with a special material, usually based on Dental Composite Resins.
-        In more advanced states, caries usually affects the dental pulp or nerve of the tooth and it is then necessary to perform a root canal treatment.
-In addition, after endodontics, a ceramic inlay or crown is usually indicated to protect the weakened remaining dental structure and prevent its fracture.</p>\n"
+        In more advanced states, caries usually affects the dental pulp or nerve of the tooth and it is then necessary to perform a Root Canal Treatment.
+In addition, after Endodontics, a Ceramic Inlay or Crown is usually indicated to protect the weakened remaining dental structure and prevent its fracture.</p>\n"
     - question: Is dental amalgam still used?
       answer: "<p>Although the appearance of new adhesive materials for direct filling